 - Carry out pre-employment or pre-placement health assessments

-- Developing health and well-being related strategy and policies and can provide health advice to employees
+- Develop health and wellbeing related strategy and policies and can provide health advice to employees

 Finally, they carry out statutory health surveillance (e.g. when workers may be exposed to hazardous substances or noise).